GRANTS AND RESEARCH

 Richard Breitman and Allan Lichtman (history) received a Tikkun Olam award for "raising enormously important issues and opening up a dialogue leading to a new sense of understanding" through their book FDR and the Jews.
 They also won the highest award in American Jewish Studies, The National Jewish Book Award in American Jewish Studies.

-Terry Davidson (psychology) elected President of the Eastern Psychology Association.
+Terry Davidson (psychology) was elected President of the Eastern Psychology Association.
 He will be President-elect beginning June 2014 and President from June 2015-May 2016.

 Kiho Kim (environmental science) was elected as the Recording Secretary for the International Society for Reef Studies.